 Applications for Think BIG have closed for 2017 , click here for more information.

 The Youth Council offers Youth2U Dollars funding for individuals and groups of young people aged 12 – 24 years who live on the Kāpiti Coast.
 Youth2U Dollars funding helps young people reach their potential, follow their dreams and develop their interests and skills.
+Applications for 2017 have now closed.

 This year Youth Week is being held over 26 May- 4 June and the theme is 'Our Voices Count; Count Our Voices'.
 Watch this space to find out what we have planned!